 Container orchestration solutions can provide policies to packing different types of services.
 This is exactly what Platform-as-a-Service (PaaS) vendors, like Heroku, have been doing under the covers.
 Containerization orchestration tools, that are built on open technologies like Docker, can now make this transparent to end users, and pass along the cost savings to their users.

-For mainstream adoption of containerization, better general purpose container orchestration and management tools are required.
+For mainstream adoption of containers or containerization as a service, better general purpose container orchestration and management tools are required.
 Application networking and security also remain areas of key development.
 Finally, the options for non-Linux applications are currently limited.

 Infrastructure virtualization enabled continuous IT services.
 Containerization enables continuous application delivery.